Kakeya set: Kakeya needle sets of arbitrarily small measure

 The construction starts with any triangle with height 1 and some substantial angle at the top through which the needle can easily sweep.
+(See figure to the right.)
 The goal is to do many operations on this triangle to make its area smaller while keeping the directions through which the needle can sweep the same.
 First, consider dividing the triangle into two and translating the pieces over each other so that their bases overlap in a way that minimizes the total area.
 The needle is able to sweep out the same directions by sweeping out those given by the first triangle, jumping over to the second, and then sweeping out the directions given by the second.
 The needle can jump triangles using the "N" technique because the two lines at which the original triangle was cut are parallel.
 In this construction, the line segment actually leaves the original overlapping triangle area and sweeps out new additional (arbitrarily small) area.